 You might be wondering why your child suddenly has an imaginary friend or why this fantastical company is still around now that your kid is old enough to start going on playdates.
-Why is she playing with an imaginary friend if there are so many real-life positive socializing opportunities daily?
+Why is he playing with an imaginary friend if there are so many real-life positive socializing opportunities daily?

 Most of imaginary play-pals appear when a child is between 2 and 3 years old.
 Depending on the child, an imaginary friend might be ever-present around your kid or an occasional house-guest.
 Imaginary friends come in all shapes and sizes: from a fairy-godmother to a giant red dog.
 They can be animal, adult, peer or a fantastical creature –imagination is the limit!

 Children have imaginary friends for all sorts of reasons.
 One kid might use one to encounter his developing personality, as a safe way to explore emotions or as an outlet to express complicated feelings or words, while other kid might have one that acts as an alter-ego to test parents and limits, and place blame for misconducts.
 It might be that a child creates a pal that’s a perfect peer to keep him company or give extra moral support.

-Marjorie Taylor is a leading psychology researcher of the Imagination Lab at the University of Oregon, and, since the 80s, she has been exploring the relationship between imaginary friends and children’s cognitive and socio-emotional development.
+Marjorie Taylor is a leading psychology researcher in the Imagination Lab at the University of Oregon, and, since the 80s, she has been exploring the relationship between imaginary friends and children’s cognitive and socio-emotional development.
 According to her book Imaginary companions and the children who create them, up to two thirds of children will have an imaginary friend between the ages of 3 and 8.
 Her research team has found only small statistically significant differences between kids with and without imaginary friends, but these differences are actually positive.
-Children with imaginary companions appear to be good at understanding the perspective of others, have a slightly larger vocabulary and seem to be less shy.
+Children with imaginary companions appear to be good at understanding the perspective of others, have a slightly larger vocabulary, and seem to be less shy.

-If you understand the importance of your child’s imaginary companion, but could use a few tips on how to react around it, here are some of the recommendations developmental psychologist Tracy Gleason, from Wellesley College, gives to parents:
+If you understand the importance of your child’s imaginary companion, but could use a few tips on how to act around it, here are some of the recommendations developmental psychologist Tracy Gleason, from Wellesley College, gives to parents: